MattyCalimbas/react-goal-list/README.md

-# React Task App with CSS Modules
+# React Goal App with CSS Modules

-This is a simple React Task App that utilizes CSS Modules for styling.
-This app allows users to manage and keep track of their tasks in a visually organized manner.
+This is a simple React Goal App that utilizes CSS Modules for styling.
+This app allows users to manage and keep track of their goals in a visually organized manner.

 ## Features

-- Add new tasks with a description.
+- Add new goals with a description.
-- Click tasks to delete completed tasks.
+- Click goals to delete completed goals.
 - Stylish and organized UI using CSS Modules.

 ## Installation